pilotreportingtf/pilotreportingtf.github.io/src/pages/projects.md

 ---

 ## 1. Survey on Piloting Practices in Psychology
-To gain insights into the variety of piloting practices across psychology, we are conducting a survey capturing researchers' perspectives on how they understand, approach, and conduct pilot studies.
+This project investigated how psychological researchers design and conduct pilot studies, as well as their perceptions of the value, challenges, and feasibility of transparently reporting pilot studies in publications.
+Click here for the [final report](https://osf.io/4t5r3).

-_Project Leads:_ Jade Pickering, Johanna Tomczak, & Isaac Handley-Miner
+_Project Leads:_ Isaac Handley-Miner, Jade Pickering, & Johanna Tomczak

+## 2. Meta-Assessment of Pilot Study Reporting in Psychology
+This project investigates the frequency and quality of pilot study reporting in recent psychological research.
+We’ll be recruiting contributors in summer 2025.
+If you're interested in getting involved, please contact [Agata](https://www.ub.uio.no/english/about/people/samdig/open-research/agatabo/) or reach out to our task force team for more information.

+_Project Lead:_ Agata Bochynska

-## 2. Developing a Template for Transparent Pilot Study Reporting
+## 3. Developing Standalone and Manuscript Companion Templates for Transparent Pilot Study Reporting
-To kick off this project, we will lead two [hackathons](https://osf.io/vjt2x)<!--rehype:target=_blank--> at [SIPS 2024](https://www.improvingpsych.org/SIPS2024/)<!--rehype:target=_blank--> (one in person and one online).
-We will build on insights from our 2023 SIPS [unconference](https://osf.io/3t7hz)<!--rehype:target=_blank--> and the piloting practices survey to draft a standalone reporting template for pilot studies.

-_In person facilitators:_ Mary Beth Neff & Agata Bochynska \
+We kicked off this project with two [hackathons](https://osf.io/vjt2x) <!--rehype:target=_blank--> at [SIPS 2024](https://www.improvingpsych.org/SIPS2024/).
+Since then, we’ve developed a draft standalone template and a companion template for manuscripts.
+We’ll be conducting user testing on both at [SIPS 2025](https://www.improvingpsych.org/SIPS2025/) so come join our session if you are interested in contributing.

-_Online facilitators:_ Isaac Handley-Miner, Agata Bochynska, & Mary Beth Neff
+_Project Lead:_ Mary Beth Neff

 ## Sponsors
 [![BITSS](../assets/images/bitss_icon.png)<!--rehype:style=width:140px;&class=inline not-prose-->](https://www.bitss.org/)<!--rehype:target=_blank-->